-Rita Horvath is a clinical academic who was trained as a neurologist in Budapest, Hungary.
-She started laboratory research in Professor Eric Shoubridge`s laboratory at the Montreal Neurological Institute and completed her PhD on mitochondrial disease.
-She has been working in mitochondrial diagnostic and research in Munich before 2007, when she was appointed as Lecturer in the Mitochondrial Research Group at Newcastle University.
-She has established her own research group on mitochondrial translation deficiencies and obtained substantial funding from the MRC and ERC.
-Rita has been promoted to Professor of Neurogenetics in 2013.
-As a clinician, she developed a new service in Newcastle and follow up a large number of patients with inherited peripheral neuropathies (Charcot-Marie-Tooth disease, CMT), which is a base for expanding research activities.
-The main focus of her research is to identify the molecular basis of disease with the aim of developing treatments for patients with rare inherited neurological conditions, such as mitochondrial disease and CMT.
+Rita Horvath is a Director of Research in Genetics of Rare Neurological Disorders at the University of Cambridge and Honorary Consultant in Neurology.
+She trained as a neurologist in Budapest, Hungary and completed her PhD on mitochondrial disease.
+She started laboratory research in Eric Shoubridge`s laboratory at the Montreal Neurological Institute before working in mitochondrial laboratories of the Academic Hospital Schwabing and the Medical Genetic Center in Munich Germany from 1999 to 2007.
+She was later appointed as Lecturer in the Mitochondrial Research Group at Newcastle University, where she established her research group to study mitochondrial translation deficiencies and was promoted to Professor of Neurogenetics in 2013 in the Institute of Genetic Medicine as part of the Newcastle Wellcome Trust Centre for Mitochondrial Research.
+As a clinician, she developed a new service in Newcastle for patients with inherited peripheral neuropathies (Charcot-Marie-Tooth disease, CMT).
+In September 2018 Rita took on the post of Director of Research (Clinical) at the Department of Clinical Neurosciences, University of Cambridge.
+The focus of her research is identifying key molecular disease mechanisms with the aim of developing treatments for patients with rare inherited neurological conditions, such as mitochondrial disease and CMT.